richgel999/shufrand/README.md

 ## The SSE 4.1 Function

 The core [random function](https://github.com/richgel999/shufrand/blob/main/shufrand.h#L65) returns 4 floats in a `__m128i` register.
-Apart from the shuffle, the LCG and the final stage's mul+xor shift are unmodified:
+Apart from replacing the variable shift right with a cross-lane vector shuffle, the LCG and the final stage's mul+xor shift are unmodified:

 ![shufrange function](shufrand_func_png.png "shufrange SSE 4.1 implementation")